apollographql/apollo-client/.changeset/polite-pianos-kiss.md

 '@apollo/client': minor
 ---

 (Batch)HttpLink: Previously, these links would swallow all `AbortErrors`, causing queries and mutations to potentially never resolve.
-Now, this will only apply for internal `AbortErrors` - and `AbortErrors` caused by a `signal` that is explicitly passed in will cause the error to be propagated, to be handled by the user.
+As `AbortError`s caused by an internally used `AbortSignal` would never propagate in the first place, and `AbortError`s caused by user-provided `AbortSignal` instances should not cause a "hanging" result, this behaviour has been removed and those queries/mutations will instead error as a consequence.